Is Colocation in Australia for You?

 Offering large-scale whitespace and technology.
-Adjacent to IC2, this jewel of our centres is due for completion in 2020.
+Adjacent to IC2, IC3 is one of the most cutting-edge data centres’ in the nation.

 Located in Australia’s capital city, Canberra, and supporting the Federal Government’s gateway consolidation program.

-Opening in Dec 2020, IC5 is a new facility being built for the Government within the existing Canberra Data Centre Campus.
+Opened in Dec 2020, IC5 is a new facility built for the Government within the existing Macquarie Canberra Data Centre Campus.

 Colocation is an industry that specialises in providing an extremely secure environment for data, hardware and access to network connectivity.
 It allows businesses to interact with customers all over the world, storing their financial and personal data in a safeguarded area.
 A data colocation facility offers the space, energy, bandwidth, cooling services and security for each client’s server.

 A colocation centre sometimes referred to as a carrier hotel, is a data centre service where businesses store computing information, equipment and bandwidth.
 Colocation offers a streamlined approach to physical security for the business servers and other telecommunication tools.